ChrisDuffley/stationPlaylist/readme.md

 * This add-on requires NVDA 2017.1 or later and StationPlaylist Studio 5.10 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * add-on 8.0/16.10 requires Studio 5.10 or later.
-For broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a long-term support version (15.x) is available.
+For broadcasters using Studio 5.0x and/or Windows XP, Vista or 7 without Service Pack 1, a [long-term support version][3] (15.x) is available.
 The last stable version to support Windows releases prior to 7 Service Pack 1 is 17.11.2.
-* Starting from 2018, changelogs for old add-on releases will be found on GitHub.
+* Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 5.0 (2015 onwards).

 ## Shortcut keys